Blue Sky Award

 Allowable expenses include laboratory supplies, animal costs, patient recruitment costs, and to support pre/postdoctoral students, technicians, or research assistants.
 Non-MUSC faculty can participate in the research as a consultant.

 Applicants should prepare 10-minute presentation (record it using Teams).
-Your Chalk Talk should 1) explain how your application meets the criteria for the BSA, 2) describe what makes your application innovative, 3) define the roles of each PI, including which PI is responsible for each of the proposal’s aims and why? and 4) explain the likely source(s) of follow-on funding and to which funding mechanism(s) the team plans to apply to pending a successful outcome.
+Your Chalk Talk should 1) explain how your application meets the criteria for the BSA, 2) describe what makes your application innovative and interdisciplinary, 3) define the roles of each PI, including which PI is responsible for each of the proposal’s aims and why? and 4) explain the likely source(s) of follow-on funding and to which funding mechanism(s) the team plans to apply to pending a successful outcome.
 Applicants may find a video tutorial here.

 Applications that are complete and responsive to this announcement will be evaluated for merit by the Advisory Review Panel (ARP).
 The ARP will then provide a prioritized list of recommendations for funding to the Vice President for Research and Chief Innovations Officer based on the quality of the proposals per the review criteria.